kae76/stealing-kiwiminds-mind/real_title_here_soon.md

 3. Ensure correct file permissions on files
 // I have a script that I run to achieve this.
-It may not need to be done, depending on your setup. https://gist.github.com/kiwimind/6113953 sudo bash /path/to/fix-perms.sh --drupal_path=/var/www/example.com/www --drupal_user=karen // <= use the user that you're logged in to your VM as
+It may not need to be done, depending on your setup. https://gist.github.com/kiwimind/6113953
+`sudo bash /path/to/fix-perms.sh --drupal_path=/var/www/example.com/www --drupal_user=karen`
+// ^ use the user that you're logged in to your VM as

 4. Create new apache config file cd /etc/apache2/sites-available